 Posted by Willy Franzen on April 10, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 I hate stock photography–especially the kind that you find on many career related sites.
 It’s usually a group of moderately attractive, racially diverse people who are smiling while dressed in business suits and holding folios.
 It’s not real.
 These photos create an unrealistic view of what a work environment looks like.
 In the world of home design, the analog is the fruit bowl.
 Whether you’re looking through real estate listings or a home decor magazine, chances are that you’ll see lots of fruit bowls–and they’ll be in odd places like bathrooms and bedrooms.
 Dwell is a magazine that defines itself by focusing on real life, something that “has been conspicuous by its absence in most design and architecture magazines.”
 Fruit bowls are ok, but only if the owners eat fruit.
 And so are other things you may not see in similar magazines–things that “demonstrate that a home is truly livable” by showing “it as it is lived in.”
 Dwell is based in New York, NY and San Francisco, CA, and although they consider themselves Modernists, they’re “nice Modernists.”